 - Electrical system “HOT” connections, aging overheating circuit breakers, aging electrical receptacles and loose wiring.

-Water intrusion is a common problem, and the source cannot, usually, be found without thermal imaging and an experienced, professional inspector.
+Water intrusion is a common problem, but you usually can’t find it without thermal imaging and an experienced professional inspector.

 If you want to buy a new home, conduct an infrared home inspection first.
 It will help you discover some of the hidden problems that might be present in that home.
 You can enjoy peace of mind when you schedule with ALLIN Home inspections, Inc., where an Infrared Inspection is included.

 The 25th largest land area of all US, Illinois continues to grow in the real estate market despite economic downturns.
 While home buyers are in a good position to make purchases, let this experience be a significant one with ALLIN Home Inspections, Inc., your expert Home Inspection Sterling IL company.